phytooracle/charcoal_dryrot_classification/README.md

 This repository contains codes, scripts and link to the dataset for the charcoal dry rot classification project.
 There are scripts available for preprocessing images, training and testing models.

 # Data
-The raw images as well as the annoted masks are available at XXX.
+The raw images as well as the annoted masks are available at https://data.cyverse.org/dav-anon/iplant/home/ariyanzarei/dry_rot_raw.tar.gz
+.
 You can use the scripts in the preprocessing folder to prepare the dataset for training classification models.

 # Code
 The following explains how to prepare data and train models.